 9. Can I Use an Agent as a Prospective or Current Student-Athlete?

 Yes, but only for certain things.
-As a current or prospective NCAA student-athlete, you're allowed to work with an agent to help you with NIL opportunities, like sponsorships, endorsements, or social media deals.
-However, agents cannot represent you for professional contracts or negotiate with pro teams while you're still competing in college.
-That would violate NCAA rules and could jeopardise your eligibility.
+You’re allowed to work with an agent for NIL opportunities (sponsorships, endorsements, social media deals).
+However, agents cannot represent you for professional contracts or negotiate with pro teams while you’re competing in college.

 Be cautious of agents who make big promises, pressure you to sign quickly, or talk about guaranteed money or playing time.
-A good agent will respect NCAA rules, support your long-term goals, and be transparent about their approach.
-If possible, talk to other athletes who've worked with the agent to hear about their experience.
-Always keep your school informed; they're there to help you stay eligible and protected.
+A good agent will respect NCAA rules, support your long-term goals, and be transparent.
+Always keep your school informed.

-FIBA-Licensed agents are familiarised with the contents of FIBA Internal Regulations and the international transfer process.
-For reference, the list of the FIBA-Licensed agents is available here.
+FIBA-licensed agents are familiarised with FIBA Internal Regulations and the international transfer process.
+For reference, the list of the FIBA-licensed agents is available on the FIBA website here.

 10. What is the Transfer Portal and How Does It Work in NCAA Basketball